gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 ![Interactive pandas dataframe output](/images/colab-pandas-after.png){: .align-center}

 ## 15. Setup Conda environment
-If you use miniconda as your python environment manager, you can setup it on colab by running this command at the top of your notebook.
+If you use miniconda as your python environment manager, you can setup it on colab by running these commands at the top of your notebook.

 ```shell
 # Download Miniconda installation script